Our Credit Information Policy

 If we have any other reasons for suspecting that credit-related information that we hold about you has become inaccurate, out-of-date, incomplete, irrelevant or misleading, we may independently decide to correct this information without consulting you.
 If we do this, we will take reasonable steps to notify that correction to you and to any other entities to which we have previously disclosed that credit-related information (unless it is impracticable for us to do so).

 If you have a complaint regarding our failure to provide access to or to correct any credit-related information that we hold about you, you may lodge it with us or directly to the Office of the Australian Information Commissioner (OAIC).
-You are not required to let us fix it first.
+You are not required to let us first assist you with your complaint, however the OAIC might refer the complaint to us for resolution before they assist you.
 Further information about making a privacy complaint to the OAIC is at: http://www.oaic.gov.au/.

-If you are not satisfied with our handling of your complaint or our proposed resolution, you have a right to lodge a further complaint to the OAIC (see contact details above).
+If you are not satisfied with our handling of your complaint or our proposed resolution, you have a right to lodge a further complaint to the OAIC (contact details are listed on the website above).

 How to contact us